learn-co-students/js-if-else-files-lab-bootcamp-prep-000/README.md

 }
 ```

 See what we did there?
-Great! now run your code again by typing `nodejs index.js` in the terminal and you should get `Expected the name to be Susan` printed out.
-Let's fix our `name` variable to equal `Susan`.
+Great!
+Now run your code again by typing `nodejs index.js` in the terminal and you should get `Expected the name to be Susan` printed out.
+Let's fix our `name` variable to equal `"Susan"`.
 Modify the first line to say:

 ```javascript
 var name = "Susan"